VOL. XCIV, NO. 247

 Both cover Stocks, Options, Futures, and Cryptos.
 Investing.com adds coverage for ETFs, Bonds, Commodities, Currencies, Funds, and Other.

-Does Benzinga or Investing.com have real-time data?
+Do Benzinga and Investing.com offer real-time data?

 Can I export data from Benzinga and Investing.com?